-Although the individual raw data itself does not leak, the risk of inappropriate disclosures from local summary statistics exists in some extreme cases~\cite{el2013secure}.
-For example, consider the exchange of plain matrix $V_{i}= {X}^\intercal Y$ among two parties, a party may use the extreme values found in $V_{i}$ to identify particular patients.
+While the individual raw data of members does not leak, the risk of inappropriate disclosures from local summary statistics exists in some extreme cases~\cite{el2013secure}.
+Consider the exchange of plain matrix $V_{i}= {X}^\intercal Y$ among two parties; a party may use the extreme values found in $V_{i}$ to identify particular patients.
 For instance, in dose algorithm, taking inducers such as Rifadin and Dilantin could indicate high dose prescriptions.
-If the values in $V_{i}$ are high, then a party may infer patients taking enzyme inducers and the presence of high dosage warfarin intake (which suggests the presence of patients with thick blood).
-Similarly, exchange of $O_{i}= {X}^\intercal X$ may leak information about the number of observations and represent the number of Os or 1s in a column.
+If the values of $V_{i}$ are high, then a party may infer a patient that takes enzyme inducers and the presence of high dosage warfarin intake.
+Similarly, exchange of $O_{i}= {X}^\intercal X$ may leak information about the number of observations and represent the number of 0s or 1s in a column.
 For instance, for the former first entry in the matrix, ${X}^\intercal X$, gives the total number of patients.
 For the latter, $(X^\intercal X)_{j, j}$ gives the number of 1s in the column.
-This type information lets a party infer knowledge, particularly when binary inputs (\eg use of medicine) are used.
+This type information lets a party infer knowledge, particularly when binary inputs (\eg use of the medicine) are used.

-To summarize, we showed that our protocol privately computes the secure dose algorithm against an adversary which is not involving the session initiator.
-The policy-based approach supports this assumption, as parties decide their local policies according to regulations and laws.